The local structure of the energy landscape in multiphase mean curvature flow: Weak-strong uniqueness and stability of evolutions: Stability of calibrated flows

-holds true for almost every $T\in (0,\Tstrong)$.
-By an application of Gronwall's lemma, the asserted stability estimate \eqref{StabilityEstimate} from Proposition~\ref{PropositionUniqueness} follows.
+holds true for almost every $T\in [0,T']$.
+By an application of the Gronwall lemma, the asserted stability estimate \eqref{StabilityEstimate} from Theorem~\ref{TheoremUniqueness} follows.

-\emph{Step 3: Weak-strong comparison.} In the case of coinciding initial conditions, i.e.\ $E[\chi|\xi](0)=0$, the stability estimate \eqref{StabilityEstimate} entails $E[\chi|\xi]=0$ for almost every $t\in [0,\Tstrong)$.
-From this and \eqref{LengthControlXi}, it immediately follows that $I_{i,j}(t)\subset {\bar{I}}_{i,j}(t)$ holds up to an $\mathcal{H}^{d-1}$-null set for almost every $t\in [0,\Tstrong)$.
-This proves the weak-strong uniqueness principle for $\BV$~solutions of multiphase mean curvature flow in the plane. \end{proof}
+\emph{Step 3: Weak-strong comparison.} In the case of coinciding initial conditions, i.e.\ $E[\chi|\xi](0)=0$, the stability estimate \eqref{StabilityEstimate} entails $E[\chi|\xi]=0$ for almost every $t\in [0,T']$.
+From this and \eqref{LengthControlXi}, it immediately follows by the definition of the relative entropy \eqref{DefinitionRelativeEntropy} that $I_{i,j}(t)\subset {\bar{I}}_{i,j}(t)$ holds up to an $\mathcal{H}^{d-1}$-null set for almost every $t\in [0,T']$.
+This proves the quantitative inclusion principle for $\BV$~solutions of multiphase mean curvature flow. \end{proof}